githubschool/sep-25/Workshop-Instructions.md

             - :white_check_mark: _Require status checks to pass before merging_
             - :white_check_mark: _Include administrators_
         1. Click **Save changes.**
-- [Webhooks](https://help.github.com/articles/about-webhooks/).
+- [**Webhooks**](https://help.github.com/articles/about-webhooks/).
 Rather than poll your repository for changes or events, webhooks are sent out each time an event occurs.
 We will try one out later in this session.
-- [Integrations & services](https://github.com/marketplace).
+- [**Integrations & services**](https://github.com/marketplace).
 GitHub provides best-of-breed integrations to many external services.
 This is where you begin to tie your entire development pipeline to your repository.
 We will talk about this later.
-- [Deploy keys](https://developer.github.com/v3/guides/managing-deploy-keys/).
+- [**Deploy keys**](https://developer.github.com/v3/guides/managing-deploy-keys/).
 An advanced topic.
 Deploy keys are an SSH key that is stored on your server and grants access to a single GitHub repository.
 They are often used to clone repositories during deploys or continuous integration runs.

 # Create an Issue